nhayward/revpit/user/pages/02.editors/elizabeth-buege/bio.md

 **What hobbies do you have outside of writing and editing?**

 In no particular order, here are some of my loves: I love photography, state parks, and combining the two.
 I love making huge messes in the kitchen as I experiment with new recipes, with bonus points if the ingredients came from my friends at the local farmer’s market.
 I love dancing and singing to my favorite songs when nobody is around.
 I love games, whether tabletop or video games.
 My nerdiest obsession remains Minecraft, which has been an insanely abundant fountain of creativity and community for me.

-**What was your favorite show to binge watch in the last year?**

-_Star Wars_, _Star Wars_, and more _Star Wars_!
-With nowhere to go, my roommates and I made it through all seven seasons of _The Clone Wars_ in no time at all.
-I started with a skeptical "Who is this Ahsoka kid?" attitude, but by the end I was absolutely sobbing, "That's my girl!!!" as we got to watch the fall of the Jedi through her eyes.
-I love her so much. _Rebels_ made me laugh and cry, and it was way too short.
-Last but not least, _The Mandalorian_ was full of all the feels this year (even if I do have complaints about a few episodes not making sense&mdash;comes from being an editor, I guess!).